 The Greek word for “mercy seat” in Hebrews 9:5 is hilasterion, which means “that which makes expiation” or “propitiation.”
 It carries the idea of the removal of sin.
-In Ezekiel 43:14, the brazen altar of sacrifice is also called hilasterion (the propitiatory or mercy seat) because of its association with the shedding of blood for sin.
+In Ezekiel 43:13-15, the brazen altar of sacrifice is also called hilasterion (the propitiatory or mercy seat) in the Septuagint (the Greek translation of the Old Testament) because of its association with the shedding of blood for sin.

 What is the significance of this?
 In the New Testament, Christ Himself is designated as our “propitiation.”
 Paul explains this in his letter to the Romans: “Being justified freely by His grace through the redemption that is in Christ Jesus, whom God set forth as a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed” (Romans 3:24-25 NKJV).
 What Paul is teaching here is that Jesus is the covering for sin, as shown by these Old Testament prophetic images.
 By means of His death, and our response to Christ through our faith in Him, all our sins are covered.
 Also, whenever believers sin, we may turn to Christ who continues to be the propitiation or covering for our sins (1 John 2:1, 4:10).
 This ties together the Old and New Testament concepts regarding the covering of sin as exemplified by the mercy-seat of God.